python/mypy/README.md

 *Mypyc is (mostly) not yet useful for general Python development.*

-Mypyc is a compiler that compiles mypy-annotated, statically typed Python modules into Python C extensions.
-Currently our primary focus is on making mypy faster through compilation---the default mypy wheels are compiled with mypyc.
+Mypyc is a compiler that compiles mypy-annotated, statically typed Python modules into CPython C extensions.
+Currently our primary focus is on making mypy faster through compilation -- the default mypy wheels are compiled with mypyc.
+Compiled mypy is about 4x faster than without compilation.

 Mypyc compiles what is essentially a Python language variant using "strict" semantics.
 This means (among some other things):